Single-ion microwave near-field quantum sensor

-Agreement with the numerical simulations of Table \ref{tab:table1} can be tested quantitatively using a least squares fit of the AC Zeeman shifts resulting from Eq.~(\ref{eq:2dquadrup}) to the experimental data.
-The calculated AC Zeeman shifts which result from the fitted model are plotted in the right column of Fig.~\ref{fig:figure3}.
-As fit parameters, in addition to the ones of Eq.~(\ref{eq:2dquadrup}), we use $x_0$ and $z_0$, the position of the minimum of $|\vec B|$.
-Data for transition (E) was taken at a power level that was nominally 6\,dB higher than for (B) in order to reach higher frequency shifts.
-Thus, we also fitted the experimental power ratio between Fig.~\ref{fig:figure3}c) and a), yielding 6.47(15)\,dB.
-Experimental and fitted data have been scaled to the power level of Fig.~\ref{fig:figure3}a).
+While in principle such shifts could be measured using Rabi spectroscopy, we employ the Ramsey method described in~\cite{warring_techniques_2013} because it lends itself to easy automation.
+It does, however, not directly reveal the sign of the Zeeman shifts.
+In the following, we will therefore always show positive signs of the net shifts.
+The first column of Fig.~\ref{fig:figure3} shows AC Zeeman shifts of transitions (II) (top) and (V) (bottom) as a function of $x$ and $z$, measured using a single ion.
+For transition (V), the AC Zeeman shift should exhibit a minimum close to the minimum of $|\vec B|$.
+As can be seen from Fig.~\ref{fig:figure3}(a), the data for transition (II) exhibits a more complex structure, which is a result of terms with different signs adding up in the total AC Zeeman shift calculation.
+We fit $\delta f_\mathrm{AC,(II)}$ and $\delta f_\mathrm{AC,(V)}$ to this data to obtain the fit parameters given in the third column of Table \ref{tab:table1}.
+The calculated AC Zeeman shifts resulting from the fitted model are plotted in the right column of Fig.~\ref{fig:figure3}.
+Data for transition (V) was taken at a power level that was nominally 6\,dB higher than for (II) in order to reach higher frequency shifts.
+Thus, we also fitted the experimental power ratio between Fig.~\ref{fig:figure3}(c) and (a), yielding 6.47(15)\,dB.
+Experimental and fitted data have been scaled to the power level of Fig.~\ref{fig:figure3}(a).
+For reference, Fig.~\ref{fig:figure3}(a) and (b) correspond to $B'\approx45\,\mathrm{T/m}$, while the data for Fig.~\ref{fig:figure3}(c) and (d) was taken for $B'\approx94\,\mathrm{T/m}$ and was then scaled to match Fig.~\ref{fig:figure3}(a) and (b) as described above.
 As can be seen from Table \ref{tab:table1}, the agreement between simulations and experiment is at the sub-micron and few-degree level.
 This is remarkable given the complicated interplay of primary and induced currents in this microfabricated structure where the properties of the field around the minimum essentially result from the subtraction of rather large contributions from individual conductors~\cite{ospelkaus_trapped-ion_2008,carsjens_surface-electrode_2014}.
-We have validated the fitting procedure by extracting magnetic field data from our numerical simulations on a grid similar to that of the experimental data, computing the AC Zeeman shifts and fitting the model to the shifts.
-We find that in this case, the fitting procedure perfectly reproduces the quadrupole parameters extracted directly from the numerical data.